🇮🇪COURTS

 29.13 Provisional Warrant Of Arrest - Extradition Act, 1965 Section 49 (1)

-This form is a Provisional Warrant of Arrest issued under Section 49(1) of the Extradition Act, 1965.
-It is used when a person needs to be arrested pending extradition proceedings in Ireland.
+Form 29.13 is a Provisional Warrant of Arrest issued under Section 49(1) of the Extradition Act 1965.
+It is used by the Courts Service when a person is to be detained pending extradition proceedings.

-The form captures details about the person to be arrested, the extradition request, and the legal basis for the provisional arrest.
+The form records the name of the person, the offence they are alleged to have committed abroad, the requesting state, and the legal basis for the provisional arrest.

 Risk Radar

-• The most common mistake is failing to properly verify the identity of the subject before requesting arrest.
+• The most common mistake is forgetting the judge’s signature, which invalidates the warrant.

 Plain English